 - On the power supply unit (both AC-input and DC-input):

 - IN LED (green)

 - OK LED (green)

-- On the Front Panel (on page 2-2):
+- On the SUMMARY STEPS :

 - Power LED: There are two Power LEDs on the front panel (Power A and Power B), one LED corresponding to each power supply unit

-On both the AC-input and DC-input power supplies, the IN LED iis used to monitor the voltages received by the platform from the power source.
+On both the AC-input and DC-input power supplies, the IN LED is used to monitor the voltages received by the platform from the power source.
 If the input voltages are within normal operating ranges, the green IN LED is illuminated.
 If the input voltages are above or below normal ranges, the IN LED is not illuminated.